-When I started this blog two and a half years ago, one of my hopes was to show a few naysayers that I was capable of living beyond the comforts of North America and Europe.
+When I started this blog, one of my hopes was to show a few naysayers that I was capable of living beyond the comforts of North America and Europe.
 From the wilds of the Cambodian jungle to the crowded Beijing metro, I have tried to make the most of every experience and tackle every challenge with a smile.
 While I have bad days like anyone, I’m an eternal optimist who never stays down for long.
 Some writers highlight their travel mishaps and point out what they didn’t like about a particular city or sight.
-That information can be useful, but it’s more my style not to dwell on the negative.
+That information can be useful, but I prefer not to dwell on the negative.
 In this spirit, I bring you my six tips for having fun almost anywhere!

 1. Keep an Open Mind